jkkummerfeld/slate/README.md

  - Shortcut to jump to just before the link line
  - Option to not allow annotation of some files (and not create a file)
  - When the movement key is pressed multiple times in a row quickly, start jumping further [optional], or have a fast jump key?
+ - Look into the LAF format for data input / output

 Internal:
  - What happens if we hit a word wider than the window?